Code-Institute-Submissions/HeeeyYooouGuuuys/README.md

     1. As a Frequent User, I want to check to see if there are any newly added difficulty levels.

-        1. The user would already be comfortable with the website layout and can easily click the banner message would see if any difficulty levels have been added on navigating to the game page..
+        1. The user would already be comfortable with the website layout and can see if any difficulty levels have been added on navigating to the game page.

     2. As a Frequent User, I want to check to see if there are any new images, music or graphics.